-Within 2017 and 2018 impacted counties, 60 percent of the population is white, 14 percent are Asian, and 15 percent are Some Other Race Alone.
+Within the DR-43442017 and DR-43532018 impacted counties, 5860 percent of the population is white, followed by 1314 percent are Asian, and 15 percent are Some Other Race Alone.
 The impacted areas cover both rural counties and the most populous county in the state (Los Angeles).
-Los Angeles County has the most racial diversity across categories compared to the other Most Impacted and Distressed areas.
-Butte, Shasta, Sonoma, and Ventura Counties all have a white population over 75 percent, compared to 51 percent in Los Angeles County.
+Los Angeles County has the most racial diversity across categories compared to the other race alone.
+Most Impacted and Distressed areas.
+Butte, Shasta, Sonoma, and Ventura Counties are MID areas and the all have a white population is predominantly White; 71over 75 percent in Sonoma County and 77, compared to 51 percent in VenturaLos Angeles County.
+12 percent of Sonoma County's population identified as Some other race, and 7 percent of Ventura's population identified as Asian alone.